 Out of scope

 Certain vehicles which may involve the pooling of capital, or the spreading of risk, remain expressly out of scope of the private funds regime.
-The rules in respect of such vehicles (which in a number of instances are the rules that apply to forming a private company in Jersey) will remain unchanged.
+The rules in respect of such vehicles (which in a number of instances are the rules that apply to forming a private company in Jersey) are unaffected by the JPF regime.
 Vehicles which are out of scope include holding companies, joint venture arrangements, special purpose and securitisation schemes, and vehicles with a relevant family or employment connection.

 The features of the regime

 The Jersey private funds regime has a number of beneficial features, as follows:

 - a JPF can be established as any type of vehicle: as a company (including cell companies); as a partnership (including limited partnerships, separate and limited liability partnerships); or as a unit trust;